 The term “cultural appropriation” itself is flawed because most incidents it describes do not involve stealing and do not refer to a single discrete culture.

 The Oxford Learner’s dictionary defines “appropriate” (the verb) as to “to take something, somebody’s ideas, etc. for your own use, especially illegally or without permission.”

-There are two reasons why this definition is not an accurate descriptor of Shaw’s rap, or the reggae of American Jewish singer Matisyahu (pictured) or countless other instances of people of one culture using the genre and styles of another to produce art, even if the second culture has historically been mistreated by the first.
+There are two reasons why this definition is not an accurate descriptor of Shaw’s rap, or the reggae of American Jewish artist Matisyahu (pictured) or countless other instances of people of one culture using the genre and styles of another to produce art, even if the second culture has historically been mistreated by the first.

 First, artists accused of “cultural appropriation” are not simply taking something, such as a motif or technique, for their own use.
 They may receive pay for their use of it, but if they are real artists, they are producing something meant to be of value to others.
 The idea is transmission, not hoarding.

-Second, if “appropriate” means to take without the owner’s permission, theoretically one could avoid “appropriation” by asking for permission.
+Second, if “appropriate” means to steal, or take without the owner’s permission, theoretically one could avoid “appropriation” by asking for permission.
 This is perfectly reasonable when one is asking to use the work of another individual or a group with clear boundaries.

 But if a person adopts a form or technique developed by an unspecified or unknown group in another culture, even a marginalized one, how does one ask that culture for permission?
 Who could be authorized to grant it, and how?

 This is why we don’t legally assign ownership to a “culture,” a nebulous concept whose boundaries are up for debate.

 Those who criticize “cultural appropriation” may be drawing on a valid insight.
 There is a history of powerful people taking over the possessions or creations of oppressed people and profiting from them without acknowledgement.